 Many mild cases of aortic valve stenosis do not require any form of treatment and have minimal symptoms.
 In moderate causes, a medication like Furosemide or Lasix may be prescribed to reduce the amount of salt and water in the body.
 In severe causes of aortic valve stenosis, aortic valve repair or aortic valve replacement may be necessary.

 In cases where an aortic valve repair is necessary, a procedure known as a balloon valvuloplasty is performed.
 During a balloon valvuloplasty, a catheter tipped with a balloon is inserted into the affected valve and inflated to stretch the valve open.
 Once the valve is opened, the balloon is deflated and the catheter is removed.
 For many patients, this is only a temporary solution that later needs to be repeated.

 An aortic valve repair procedure is minimally invasive and carries a minimal risk of complications or infections.
-To learn more about aortic valve repair, please read our extensive guide on aortic valve repair here.
+To learn more about aortic valve repair, please read our extensive guide on purchasing life insurance after an aortic valve repair here.

 Aortic Valve Replacement

 The vast majority of severe aortic valve stenosis cases are treated by replacing the aortic valve with a mechanical valve or a tissue valve made from cow or pig tissue.
 Tissue valves tend to be a temporary solution, as they often narrow and need to be replaced after a few years.
 Mechanical valves rarely need replaced, but they carry an increased risk of blood clots.

 Because of the increased risk of blood clot formation, many mechanical heart valve recipients are required to take a blood thinner for the rest of their lives.
 Common blood thinning medications include; Coumadin, Warfarin, and Plavix.